greismichell/cse210-06./README.md

     - execute(): using polymorphism from action class.

-* Object: Draw Bullet Action(Action): "the bullet action"
+* Object: Draw Gem Action(Action): "the gem action"
     States:
     - execute(): using polymorphism from action class.